Lradovan/CSE244A_Project/README.md

 # UCSC CSE244A
-## Text-only Spatial Perception: How well do LLMs interpret emoji-encoded 2D grids?
+## Can LLMs Parse Spatial Structure from Text?
+A Benchmark Using Emoji-Encoded Pixel Art.

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](assets/conversion.png)